Yes Scotland: Finances

+2026 police investigation

+On 5 July 2026, the Sunday Mail reported on a Police Scotland investigation into irregularities in Yes Scotland's accounts, including the disappearance of £1.5 million in 2016.
+In response, Yes Scotland stated that this was due to the organisation moving to a different accountancy firm.
+A former marketing director for Yes Scotland alleged that Peter Murrell, the former chief executive of the Scottish National Party who had recently received a conviction for embezzlement, had exercised significant control over the organisation's finances during its years of operation.
+Yes Scotland stated in response that its income was "fully accounted for" and that Murrell "never at any time had access to Yes Scotland's accounts".

+On 18 July, a post was made on Yes Scotland's X account – the first since the referendum campaign – referencing the investigation in jest, suggesting that the money had been lost in a sofa.
+Aamer Anwar, speaking on behalf of Blair Jenkins, stated that the activity on the account took place "without [Jenkins'] knowledge or approval" and that he "does not regard such allegations as a laughing matter".

 Campaigning

 Throughout 2013, Yes Scotland launched specially targeted campaign groups like Veterans for Independence, Farming for Yes, and Crofters for Yes.

 In August 2013, the chief executive of Better Together, Blair MacDougall, accused figures within Yes Scotland of "copy[ing]" his campaign's slogan — "best of both worlds" — to "reassure voters over independence".
 In response, a senior SNP source said that "It's arrogant of the No campaign to claim ownership of language."

 Later in August, Yes Scotland filed a police complaint that its internal emails had been accessed illegitimately.
 Details of the particular email that was accessed were not initially released, but it was later revealed to be correspondence with Elliot Bulmer in connection with an article he wrote for the Herald in July, A Scottish constitution to serve the commonweal.
 Their campaign opponents, Better Together, accused Yes Scotland of "secretly paying off supposedly impartial experts" and urged an inquiry, as Bulmer is research director of the Constitutional Commission, a registered charity which states that it has no political alignment.
 Yes Scotland said the payment was a "nominal fee for the considerable time and effort [Bulmer] spent" on the piece, and its content was not influenced.

-Then, the Telegraph reported that Police Scotland were opening a hacking inquiry in response to a complaint received from the campaign about internal emails that appeared to have been accessed illegitimately and leaked to the media.
+Then, The Daily Telegraph reported that Police Scotland were opening a hacking inquiry in response to a complaint received from the campaign about internal emails that appeared to have been accessed illegitimately and leaked to the media.

-At the end of 2014, chief executive Blair Jenkins sent a message to supporters to join the Scottish National Party, the Scottish Greens or the Scottish Socialist Party to ensure that campaigners "keep the spirit alive".
+At the end of 2014, chief executive Blair Jenkins sent a message to supporters to join the SNP, the Scottish Greens or the Scottish Socialist Party to ensure that campaigners "keep the spirit alive".
 By that point, many of the social media groups previously using the 'Yes' term had switched to using 'the 45%' or variations thereon, basing the new name on the percentage of votes for their side in the referendum.